Attack on Titan (film): Novelization

-A novelizations of the films called Attack on Titan: End of the World was written by Touji Asakura was released on September 23, 2015, in Japan and November 22, 2016, in the US.
+A novelizations of the films called Attack on Titan: End of the World, written by Touji Asakura was released in Japan on 23 September 2015, and in the United States on 22 November 2016.

 Marketing

 A teaser trailer was released in March 2015 and a trailer was released in April.
 Another trailer was released in June, which revealed that the film will be given an IMAX release in Japan and internationally.

 Reception

 Box office

 Part I was number-one on its opening weekend, with US$5.1 million.
 It was the seventh highest-grossing Japanese made film at the Japanese box office in 2015, with ¥3.25 billion (US$27 million). and the 17th highest-grossing film at the Japanese box office for that year.
 Part II underperformed at the box-office, having grossed ¥2.1 billion less than the total gross of the first film within first three weeks of release.
 Combined, the films have grossed ¥4.93 billion ($46 million).